 Kina is registered in Papua New Guinea and is in the same time zone as Eastern Australia.
-All meetings of Kina's Board and its Committees are held at a reasonable time and in accordance with the COVID protocols implemented by the PNG Government.
+All meetings of Kina's Board and its Committees are held at a reasonable time.
+The company utilizes facilities to hold secure, virtual meetings where necessary, to enhance meeting logistics and efficiency.

-08 Directors' Report.
+Directors' Report.

-The directors of Kina Securities Limited and its Subsidiaries ("the Group", "Company", "Kina") submit herewith the annual financial report of the Company and its Subsidiaries for the year ended 31 December 2022.
+The directors of Kina Securities Limited ("Company") submit herewith the annual financial report of the Company and its Subsidiaries for the year ended 31 December 2023.